I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 I said did you figure out—

 I thought you were disconnected from your other... from the other Stymie.
-How do you remember our conversation from the south lobby?
+How do you remember our conversation from the entrance node?

 Ah...